sadielbartholomew/cylc/sphinx-doc/user-guide/suite-configuration.rst

 generated somehow or the first model task will presumably fail with missing input files.
 There are several ways to handle this in cylc using different kinds of one-off (non-cycling) tasks that run at suite start-up.
-They are illustrated in the Tutorial (\ref{TutInterCyclePointTriggers}); to summarize here briefly:
+They are illustrated in :ref:`TutInterCyclePointTriggers`; to summarize here briefly:

 - ``R1`` tasks (recommended):